BonsaiDen/JavaScript-Garden/doc/arrays.md

     foo.length = 6;
     foo; // [1, 2, 3]

-As one can see, assigning a smaller length truncates the array but increasing it has no effect on the array whatsoever.
+As one can see, assigning a smaller length truncates the array, but increasing the length it has no effect at all.

-But back to caching the length, while newer JavaScript engines are able to optimize the access to the `length` property, there are still cases where *not* caching the length results in a loop that's up to **2x** slower then the version that does the caching.
+#### Best Practices

-**Best Pratice:** Always use the classical `for` loop and cache the length to archieve the best performance, don't make any assumptions about the  engine your code will be running on.
+Always use the `for` construct and cache the length to achieve the best performance, don't make any assumptions about the JavaScript engine optimizing **anything**.